 - Disconnect the quick connects at the top and base of the water chamber.
-Empty water chamber. - Reconnect empty water chamber to top and bottom quick connects.
-Purge tubing system with 20 psi air for 20 minutes, or until no more water is dripping out of the capillary tips. - Replace used transducers with new transducers.
-Reconnect capillaries to new transducers. - For Storage: Turn power off pump.
-Squeeze the toggle valve on the water chamber lid to release all pressure.
-Remove empty water chamber and store dry with lid off. - For Immediate Use: Fill water chamber with fresh sterilized irrigation water and continue with start-up procedure.
+Empty the water chamber. - Reconnect empty water chamber to top and bottom quick connects.
+Purge tubing system with 20 psi compressed air for 20 minutes, or until no more water is dripping out of the capillary tubing tips. - Replace used transducers with new transducers.
+Reconnect capillaries to new transducers. - For Storage: Turn power switch OFF of the pump.
+Squeeze the toggle valve on the water chamber lid to release all the pressure.
+Remove empty water chamber and store dry without lid. - For Immediate Use: Fill water chamber with distilled water and continue with start-up procedure.